kcskier/k3s-cluster-demo/README.md

 ## Demos

-After completeting the Initial Setup, pick any of the following demos.
+After completing the Initial Setup, pick any of the following demos.

 *Note - Each demo is designed to be run independently; You do not have to complete all of them, or any of them in a specific order.*